-Editor’s Note: This is the third of five installments of a story documenting the creation and passage of the Uyghur Forced Labor Prevention Act, the most important component of which went into effect Tuesday.
-The first installment is available here, and the second installment is here.
+Editor’s Note: This is the third of five installments of a story documenting the creation and passage of the Uyghur Forced Labor Prevention Act.
+The first installment is available here.
+The second is here, the fourth is available here, and the fifth is here.
 The story is based on more than 21 hours of interviews with more than two dozen people involved, including lawmakers, staff, and human rights advocates.
-The rest of the story will be published in installments each weekday this week.
-Later this week, The Dispatch will release an audio version of the story.
-Dispatch members can also download a PDF of the full report here.
+An audio version of the story is available here.
+Dispatch members can download a PDF of the full report here.

 4. The Outside Game